Business term loans to grow your business.

 Term loans are best used for one-off expenses like investing in equipment, real estate, or working capital.
 Because term loans can be approved relatively quickly, they are a great way for businesses to fund essential projects or expansions to grow their business long-term.
 If you need money for a big project with solid ROI potential, a term loan can be a good option.

 Well-established businesses with a solid history of strong financials and healthy revenue are a good match for term loans.
-Lenders are looking for borrowers that can demonstrate reliable income and repayment through strong credit and financial history.
+Lenders are looking for borrowers who can demonstrate reliable income and repayment through strong credit and financial history.

 Newer businesses or startups with less than two years in business are unlikely to be a good match for term loans—they simply don’t have the financial history yet to prove they are a safe bet for lenders.